pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Locationss -> moline](/images/sat91.png)

 On the Locations > Edit moline page, click the Organizations side tab.
-In the Select organizations All Itmes list, move the Operations Department from the All Items list to the Selected items list.
+In the Select organizations All Items list, move the Operations Department from the All Items list to the Selected items list.
 Click the blue Submit button.

 ![Selection Operations Department](/images/sat92.png)